cbver/photoproject/README.md

 Logout to login with other user

-b: The respective Docker images can also be create by
+b: The respective Docker images can also be created by

     mvn clean install -Ddocker